 Here, our Family Law team outlines 12 top tips to keep in mind throughout the festive period.

-1) Plan ahead so there is time to identify important dates to arrange holidays from work, organise "bubbles" – and take advice if necessary.
+- Plan ahead so there is time to identify important dates to arrange holidays from work, organise time off work and who you will be spending Christmas Day with – and take advice if necessary.

-12) Lastly, if you are finding it difficult to reach agreement then a family law specialist should be able to help you come to a suitable compromise, and usually without the need for any formal legal action.
+- Lastly, if you are finding it difficult to reach agreement, then a family law specialist should be able to help you come to a suitable compromise, and usually without the need for any formal legal action.